 Go For A Picnic

-Get out into Britain’s best place to eat – the great outdoors – and we’ve found a great free app that will help you get there.
-Come rain or shine, the Great British Picnics App will help you explore hundreds of miles of forests, parks, beaches and bays in the hunt for the perfect picnic.
+Get out into Britain’s best place to eat – the great outdoors.
+So grab yourselves some friends, a map and a picnic and explore hundreds of miles of forests, parks, beaches and bays in the hunt for the perfect location.

 But finding a great picnic spot is only the beginning.
-As well as dozens of deliciously simple step by step recipes to make any picnic perfect, the app also helps you:
+As well as dozens of deliciously simple step by step recipes in the free apps and books available to help, you can also: